-The District's cash and cash equivalents are demand deposits and monies invested in the County Treasurer's investment pool.
+The District's cash and cash equivalents are considered to be demand deposits and cash and investments held by the County Treasurer.
 All investments are stated at fair value.

 D. Capital Assets

 Capital assets are reported at actual cost.
 Donated assets are reported at estimated fair value at the time received.